Our Multi-Age Elementary Program

-Our Montessori-Inspired Multi-Age Elementary program is for grades 1-5. (as Kindergarten is included in our Montessori Primary Program) What is Montessori-Inspired Elementary?
+Our Montessori-Inspired Multi-Age Elementary program is for 1st through 5th grade.
+What is Montessori-Inspired Elementary?
 Click here to learn more.
-Below are outlines of the curricula we use for language arts, history and geography, science, and mathematics.

-Music Informances: Each year our students participate in different methods for demonstrating what they have learned in music.
-Each winter the students present a Christmas Pageant and concert.
-Later in spring, the students present an informance demonstrating cumulative skills learned throughout the year.
+Each year our children participate in different ways of demonstrating what they have learned in music.
+Each Christmas brings a Christmas Pageant and concert; each spring, the students present an informance demonstrating cumulative skills learned throughout the year.

 In the past, Agia Sophia Academy also organized and hosted the annual Orthodox Youth Cultural Exchange, where children from Portland’s various Orthodox churches shared their ethnic dances, songs and more, in celebration of Orthodox culture.